Manage Work Orders

 Complete WO

-Whenever a Work Order is completed, the tasks are then moved to the equipment's maintenance history.
-The part and labor costs will also show up on maintenance reports for the unit in question.
+When a Work Order is completed, all associated tasks are automatically transferred to the equipment’s maintenance history.
+In addition, any related parts and labor costs are reflected in maintenance reports for the corresponding unit.

-You will want to review the WO contents to make sure all tasks and costs are accurate and accounted for.
-To close the Work Order ticket, click the Complete button on the top right.
+Review the Work Order contents to ensure all tasks and costs are accurate and fully accounted for.
+To close the Work Order, select the Complete button located in the upper-right corner of the screen.

-All tasks will be marked as completed and will appear in the unit's Maintenance History.
+All tasks associated with the Work Order are marked as completed and are then displayed in the unit’s Maintenance History.

 Partially Completing A Work Order

-Once Mark Complete is clicked for any task, the Work Order status will automatically update to In Progress on the top right.
-A green check will appear to the left of the task name, showing that this particular task h as been done.
-You also have the option to Mark Incomplete if the task was completed by accident.
+Once Mark Complete is selected for any task, the Work Order status will automatically update to In Progress in the upper-right corner.
+A green checkmark will appear next to the task name, indicating completion.
+If a task is marked complete in error, it can be reverted back to an incomplete status at any time.

 Back To Top

-To print a Work Order, click the Gear icon on the top left and choose Print.
+To print a Work Order, select the Gear icon located in the upper-left corner of the screen and choose Print.

-A PDF of the Work Order will be generated.
-Depending on your internet browser, the PDF may be downloaded to your computer, or will show up in the browser for immediate viewing.
+A PDF version of the Work Order is generated upon selection.
+Depending on the internet browser being used, the file may either download automatically to the computer or open directly within the browser for viewing.

 Back To Top